aishwaryamishra/robustest2.0_documentation/source/projectdashboard.rst

 The general format of this command is as follows:

-**curl -X PUT '<PROJECT IDENTIFIER>h' -H 'content-Type: multipart/form-data' -F build=@<BUILD NAME WITH PATH>**
+**curl -X PUT '<RobusTest URL>/v3/project/<PROJECT IDENTIFIER>/build?accesskey=<USER ACCESS KEY>' -H 'content-Type: multipart/form-data' -F build=@<BUILD NAME WITH PATH>**

+Let's break down the different components of this command for better understanding:

+* **RobusTest URL**: This refers to the URL that you use to access the RobusTest platform.
+It would be of the form *http://'<RobusTest IP>'* or *http://'<RobusTest domain>'* E.g. http://robustest.this.instance.com:8085

+* **PROJECT IDENTIFIER**: The 'Project Identifier' is how we identify the project to which we want to upload the new app build.
+This can be obatined as follows:

+  * On RobusTest, go to the Project Dashboard of the project to which the build is to be uploaded

+  * The URL displayed there is of the form *<RobusTest IP>/#/project/<Project ID>/dashboard*

+  * Copy the *Project ID* value from above URL

+  * E.g. if the URL says *http://robustest.this.intance.com:8085/#/project/5d176ffef0238be8f3b7afa5/dashboard* , then, the value *5d176ffef0238be8f3b7afa5* above, is your project ID

+* **USER ACCESS KEY**: Each user has a unique User Access Key associated with their profile on RobusTest.

+  By default, the user access key will be populated in the 'Remote build upload' command provided on the Project Dashboard.
+All builds will be uploaded using the RobusTest ID of the team member whose access key is being used.

+  Later, if you would like to upload the build using a different team member's RobusTest ID, you need to change the value of the 'User Access Key' in the 'remote build upload' command.

+  Please have a look at the :ref:`user-profile` page for more details on how to obtain the *User Access Key*.

-Here the app build present in the location  or path mentioned in the command is uploaded to the project that is identified by the Project Idenitifier.
+* **BUILD NAME WITH PATH**: The path to the location from where the build can be picked is specified here.
+The app build present in the location  or path mentioned in the command is uploaded to the project that is identified by the Project Idenitifier.

-The 'Project Identifier' is provided in the section while the path to the location from where the build may be picked up can be specified by a team member.
+A sample remote build upload command would look as follows:

+**curl -X PUT 'http://robustest.this.instance.com:8085/v3/project/5d176ffef0238be8f3b7afa5/build?accesskey=aY33cDmkt7B2nAjxBl6Tp2FWv4' -H 'content-Type: multipart/form-data' -F build=@/username/build/new/latestbuild.apk**

-You can now run the above command directly on the command line OR choose to invoke the above build-upload API through a programming script in a language of your choice.
+You can now run the above command directly on the Command Line OR choose to invoke this build-upload API through a programming script in a language of your choice.

 E.g. you can add the above line to your Jenkins shell script that creates a new build.
-As a result, whenever a new bui;d gets created, it also gets uploaded to the project.
-Using RobusTest, you can now build a process, say, to test this new build by running a sanity or smoke test each time a new build that is uploaded to the project.
+As a result, whenever a new build gets created, it also gets uploaded to the project.
+Using RobusTest, you can now build a process, say, to test this new build by running a sanity or smoke test each time a new build is uploaded to the project.

 **4. Settings**